Polk County License Hearing Guide

 Refusing to submit to a breath or blood test carries even more severe consequences.

-- Refusal Penalty: If you refused to take a breath or blood test, your license will be suspended for [longer suspension in most states - research NC specifics, likely at least one year].
-This is a significantly longer suspension than if you had taken and failed the test.
+- Refusal Penalty: If you refused to take a breath or blood test, your license will be suspended for a significantly longer period than if you had taken and failed the test.
+The exact duration of this suspension depends on North Carolina law and any prior refusals.

 - Implied Consent Law in North Carolina: North Carolina, like most states, has an implied consent law.
 This law states that by driving on North Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
 Refusal to submit to testing carries its own penalties, separate from a DUI conviction.